 If you decide to stay in Peach Springs, Arizona understand that Peach Springs is a 1.5-hour drive to the trailhead of Havasupai.
-Meaning, if you want to start your hike at sunrise, consequently your wakeup call at Peach Springs is going to be an early one.
+Meaning, if you want to start your hike at sunrise, consequently your wake up call at Peach Springs is going to be an early one.
 Make sure you’re well rested before you go!

 Option 2: Havasupai Trailhead